 - 3. A prospective student also needs to meet the published prerequisites concerning: - a. previous education; - b. mathematics level; - c. language tests; - d. requested additional information. - 4.
 In order to be eligible for the Bachelor's study programmes Economics and Business Economics and International Business, applicants have to fulfil the International Classroom Requirement by filling out the International Classroom Essay in the MyApplication portal once the applicant has met all the other admission requirements. - 5.
-Applicants for the Bachelor's study programmes Economics and Business Economics taking part in the Foundation Programme of Maastricht University are exempted from the International Classroom requirement. - 6.
-In order to be eligible for ranking for Bachelor's study programme International Business a prospective student has to: - a. pass the International Classroom Requirement as per paragraph 4 and 5 of this Article; and - b. submit their curriculum vitae and supporting documents as proof of the experiences stated in their curriculum vitae; and - c. submit the transcript of the penultimate year of secondary school; and - d. submit a Certified Statement of Grades, signed and stamped by the secondary school.
+In order to be eligible for ranking for the Bachelor's study programme International Business a prospective student has to: - a. pass the International Classroom Requirement as per paragraph 4 and 5 of this Article; and - b. submit their curriculum vitae and supporting documents as proof of the experiences stated in their curriculum vitae; and - c. submit the transcript of the penultimate year of secondary school; and - d. submit a Certified Statement of Grades, signed and stamped by the secondary school.